ibbles/LearningUnrealEngine/UPROPERTY.md

 2020-03-09_21:43:36

 # UPROPERTY
-The `UPROPERTY` decorator macro exposes a `UCLASS` member variable to the Unreal Engine type system, possibly, depending of the specifiers given, making the member variable editable from the Unreal Editor GUI tools and the Blueprint visual scripting language.
+The `UPROPERTY` decorator macro exposes a `UCLASS` or `USTRUCT` member variable to the Unreal Engine type system, possibly, depending of the specifiers given, making the member variable editable from the Unreal Editor GUI tools and the Blueprint visual scripting language.
 `UPROPERTIES` can be primitive types, structs declared with the `USTRUCT(BlueprintType)` specifier, or pointers to classes declared with the `UCLASS(BlueprintType)` specifier and that inherit, ultimately, from `UObject`.
 I'm not sure if we can have pointers to `USTRUCT` structures or embedded `UCLASS` objects.
 Pointers to `UCLASS` classes (and possibly `USTRUCT` structs) participate in garbage collection / reference counting.